 Monitoring pink salmon escapement, estimates of pink fry outmigration, estimates of pink eggto-fry survival rates, and quality of spawning gravel was required in the 2005 permit in Sherman, Slate, and Johnson Creeks.
-The 2011 permit does not require monitoring in Sherman and Johnson Creeks, and monitoring is reduced in Slate Creek (See Table 9-4).
-In Sherman and Johnson Creeks, no further data collection is necessary because sufficient baseline escapement and outmigration data has been collected and salmonid reproduction depends on many natural physical and chemical factors.
-Construction in the Johnson Creek drainage is complete and little project activity will continue that could affect anadromous fish.
-Water quality monitoring is required in Sherman Creek to assure protection of aquatic species downstream of Outfall 001.
+The 2011 permit does not require this monitoring (See Table 9-4).
+In Sherman and Johnson Creeks, no further data collection is necessary because sufficient baseline escapement and outmigration data has been collected and salmonid reproduction depends on many natural physical and chemical factors